 Before the Appointment.
 In preparation for the appointment, ask members to review their donation history online at ChurchofJesusChrist.org/donations.
 On that site, members can see their donations, regardless of whether they paid online, directly to the ward, or to a previous ward.
 For those who don’t have online access, ask them to contact the finance clerk before the appointment to print their donation history.

 Update Records.
 When members arrive for their appointment, the clerk should take the opportunity to review their membership records with them to make sure that recent ordinances have been recorded and that phone numbers and email addresses are up to date.
+They should also review the Church Account profile to be sure everything is up to date.

 Take Photos.
 If the member doesn’t have a photo attached to his or her membership record, the clerk takes a photo and uploads it to the online directory.
 Having photos of all members helps leaders and other ward members get to know everyone.